2021 Instructions for Form FTB 3520-RVK Power of Attorney Declaration Revocation

 Important: If you filed a POA Declaration before January 1, 2018, your POA Declaration will generally remain in effect until it is revoked.

 B. Termination (Death of Individual)

-When an individual dies and a death certificate is filed with us, we will revoke the POA Declaration on file.
+When an individual dies and a death certificate is filed with us, or we are otherwise notified of their death, we will revoke the POA Declaration on file.
 A new POA Declaration may be established for the legal representative of the decedent and/or their estate.
-The legal representative of the decedent or their estate, as established under the Probate Code, has authority to act on behalf of the decedent or their estate pursuant to a valid will or Letters of Testamentary, or Letters of Administration issued by a court.
+The legal representative of the decedent or their estate, as established under the Probate Code, has authority to act on behalf of the decedent or their estate pursuant to a valid will, valid trust, Letters of Testamentary, Letters of Administration, court orders, or other documents establishing authority of the representative.
 The representative of the estate must get a FEIN from the Internal Revenue Service (IRS) to identify the estate in any filings.

 C. Where to File